cjyuan/cyf-notes/ITP-JS3-Sprint3-PR-comments.md

 ---

-We should always respect instructions like `DO NOT EDIT BELOW HERE`; it is usually there for a good reason.
+We should respect instructions like `DO NOT EDIT BELOW HERE`; it is usually there for a good reason.
 If you are curious about why, you can ask ChatGPT `Why should programmers respect "DO NOT EDIT BELOW HERE" instruction in a file?`

 ### Alarmclock App